yeonghoey/the-plain/_posts/2016-10-02-book-review-the-design-of-everyday-things.md

 title: "Book Review: The Design of Everyday Things"
 ---

-I finally made my mind to write a personal programming blog in English.
+I finally made my mind up to write a personal programming blog in English.
-To my surprise, the first post is about a design book, not programming things.
+To my surprise, the first post is about a design book, not programming.

 ![Title]({{ site.url }}/assets/the-design-of-everyday-things-title.jpg)

 ## Why read?
-I faced lots of recommendations of this book from programming books and blog posts, even though it's a design book.
+I had lots of recommendations of this book from programming books and blog posts, even though it's a design book.
 Finishing the book, I totally agree that it's a must-read for every programmer.

-For those who wonder how it matters for programmers, I quote a passage about **the paradox of technology**.
+For those who wonder how it matters for programmers, I quote a passage about **the paradox of technology**:

 > The same technology that simplifies life by providing more functions in each
 > device also complicates life by making the device harder to learn, harder to